farzadfarid/Eliq-Drinks-app/drinks-app/README.md

-# Elik Application
+# Eliq Application

 ## Overview

-Elik is an application designed for receiving beverage products from a server using a White-Label App (WLA) approach.
+Eliq is an application designed for receiving beverage products from a server using a White-Label App (WLA) approach.
 The application comprises two main pages: one displaying all available products and another providing detailed information about specific products.

 ## Customization via config.json

-To facilitate user interface (UI) customization, Elik employs a `config.json` file.
+To facilitate user interface (UI) customization, Eliq employs a `config.json` file.
 This file contains settings for personalizing various aspects of the application's appearance.
 By modifying this configuration file, customers can easily tailor their pages according to their preferences.

 ## Usage

-To use Elik, follow these steps:
+To use Eliq, follow these steps:

 1. Clone this repository.
 2. Install dependencies using `npm install`.